Why I Marched (or, How to Choose Curiosity Over Fear)

 I love the grey now.
 That's exactly where I believe.

 I believe that taking away guns won't stop gun violence, and won't make people suffering from the agony of mental health imbalance better.
+I believe that staying ignorant and pretending that gun violence is another town's problem is dangerous and sad.
 I believe that making abortions illegal won't stop them, and I believe in teaching about safe sex is empowering.
 I believe that we need less shame around sex, and we need more young leaders to explain that sex can be sacred if we let it.
 I believe the The New Deal and Reaganomics were equally effective for their time.
 I believe who you love and how you want to be identified is your business alone, and it's awesome.

 I believe in responsibility.
 I believe in humor.
 I believe in patience.
 I believe in being patient when you don't have patience.
 I believe in sandwiches.
 I believe in God and I believe in yoga.
 I believe in hope as a result of hard work.
 I believe that what people think of me is none of my business.
 And I believe in the phrase "Don't be a dick."